xxlllz/ChartEdit/README.md

 This is the official repo of ChartEdit: How Far Are MLLMs From Automating Chart Analysis?
 Evaluating MLLMs' Capability via Chart Editing

+Here is the main idea of the pipeline for constructing the \textsc{ChartEdit}(../main.pdf)

 We will open the benchmark and code soon.